Sriwijaya Air Flight 182: Thrust asymmetry

-Based on the available data, the condition aboard the 9 January flight had actually met all the requirements for CTSM activation, yet the autothrottle did not disengage until later in the flight.
+Thrust asymmetry in the Boeing 737 would normally be detected by the Cruise Thrust Split Monitor (CTSM), which would have immediately deactivated the autothrottle, but the accident aircraft's system did not operate correctly.
 The FDR recording showed that the CTSM system activated while the aircraft was diving towards the sea, instead of earlier during the climb, when the asymmetry had appeared for the first time.
 By the time the CTSM became active, the pilots had lost their control of the aircraft.